Listen to an audio file of this tool.

 Step 4.
 Support Your Child’s Development and Success

 At this point, you’ve taught your child a new or challenging task so that they understand how to perform it.
 You’ve practiced together.
 Now, you can offer support when it’s needed by reteaching, monitoring, coaching, and, when appropriate, applying logical consequences.
-Parents naturally offer support as they see their child fumble with a situation in which they need help.
+Parents and those in a parenting role naturally offer support as they see their child fumble with a situation in which they need help.
 This is no different.

 - Actively reflect on how chores are going.
 You can ask questions like: “How are you feeling when it’s time to clean up?
 Do you know where everything goes?”

-- Recognize effort by using “I notice” statements like, “I noticed how you went ahead and picked up your toys without my asking.
+- Recognize effort by using “I notice” statements like, “I noticed how you went ahead and picked up your toys without me asking.
 That’s taking responsibility!”

 - Reflect on outcomes.
 You could say, “Looks like you forgot to set the table.
 What could help you remember in the future?”